denkol/canvas-sprite-animation/README.md

 ```

-You can get also using it with some tweening library like [gsap](https://greensock.com/gsap/)
+You can also use it with some tweening library like [gsap](https://greensock.com/gsap/)